MultiSafepay/docs/content/integration/ready-made/drupal8/_index.md

     - /drupal-8-9/updates/
 ---

-This technical manual is for installing and configuring MultiSafepay's free plugin for Drupal 8 & 9 webshop via Composer.
+This technical manual is for installing and configuring MultiSafepay's free plugin for Drupal 8 & 9.

-You can also install the plugin via your Drupal 8 & 9 backend.

-{{< details title="Support" >}}

-Contact us:

-- Telephone: +31 (0)20 8500 500
-- Email: <integration@multisafepay.com>
-- GitHub: Create a technical issue

-{{< /details >}}

 {{< details title="Requirements" >}}